searls/gimme/README.markdown

 # Gimme

 Gimme is a very lightweight test double library for ruby.
-Written to be an opinionated (but not noisy) means to facilitate test-driving by enabling the author to specifying only what matters.
-But if could only feed Google one thing at this point, it would be: "[Mockito](http://mockito.org/) for Ruby"
+Written to be an opinionated (but not noisy) means to facilitate test-driving by enabling the author to specify only what she cares about.
+If I could only feed Google one thing at this point, it would be: "[Mockito](http://mockito.org/) for Ruby"

 You can read the (possibly stale) documentation below or the (fresh) [gimme Cucumber features on Relish](http://relishapp.com/searls/gimme)